 When adding the proposed axioms to the object properties in the ontology of Gen II, no inconsistencies are generated.
 However, the same cannot be said for the datatype properties.
-According to Figure 21, there are some inconsistencies regarding the use of the hasName property, namely when describing the evolutionary groups.
+According to Figure 22, there are some inconsistencies regarding the use of the hasName property, namely when describing the evolutionary groups.
 Because new Pokémon were introduced in between generations and added to existing evolutionary groups, some of their names to have undergone changes that have not been corrected.
-Explanation for: owl:Thing SubClassOf owl:Nothing

-"EvolLine evolutionary line of Pikachu' 'has Name' "evolutionary line of Pikachu" Functional: 'has Name'
+'EvolLine evolutionary line of Pikachu' 'has Name' "evolutionary line of Pikachu" Functional: 'has Name'